AlpAydinoglu/sverification/examples/cartpole/README.md

 # Explanation

 You can run the following files in the given order to recreate the results.
-Start with `sampling_MIQP.m`.
+Start with `example.py`.

 `example.py`: Creates 5000 samples.
 Saves the samples as `states_ARE.npy` and `inputs_ARE.npy`.